What are the alternative wonders of the world?

 The Forbidden City is a palace complex in Beijing, China.
 It is the best preserved example of an imperial palace to be found in China.
 It the largest ancient palatial structure in the world.
 It’s alsothe largest surviving wooden structure in China.

 The building was constructed in accordance with The Book of Changes.
 This is an ancient Chinese texts which promotes the union of human being and the nature.
 The symmetrical design and 8 gates of the palace represent the ideals of the book architecturally.

 Originally the seat of the Ming Dynasty, the building is so spectacular that it has been used by every ruling family since including Anglo-French forces during the Opium Wars.

 An estimated 14 million visitors come here every year and it is especially busy on Chinese public holidays.
 If you are taking a connecting flight through Beijing you can take advantage of the 72-hour Visa-free Transit Policy and visit the Forbidden City.

-The museum in the Forbidden City contains over 1 million pieces of art and other artefacts and is the foremost museum in China.
+The museum in the Forbidden City contains over 1 million pieces of art.
+It is the foremost museum in China.
 Book a guided tour to get the most from your visit.

 Sydney Opera House

 One of the most striking and recognizable buildings in the world the Sydney Opera House has an interesting history.
 The design for the building was decided by a competition created for architects to send in their drawings.
 The entry from eventual winner, Jorn Utzorn was originally rejected and only found after architect Eero Saarinen, unhappy with the nominated buildings, went through some of the rejected designs.
 It is reputed that Utzorn’s winning design was actually found in the bin!